sergioCap/SE2project/Assumptions.md

 * The system supports registration only by users having a European driving licence.

 * The system already knows all safe parking areas and identifies them by GPS coordinates.

+* The system knows the coordinates of all special parking areas.

 * The reservation of a car only ends if the user parks it in a safe parking area, otherwise the user keeps being charged